Frequently Asked Questions

 Is food supplied?

-No, However on occasion we will have a catered meal for an event or celebration.
+No, however on occasion we may have a catered meal for an in-person event or celebration.

 What time commitment is needed?